SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Introduction

 Based on these findings, we propose a forward-looking research roadmap centered on the development of autonomous and self-improving deception systems.
-Architecturally, we highlight the need for open-source, modular frameworks and research into efficient, privacy-preserving models using techniques like LoRA.
-We advocate for the creation of a dynamic adversarial research ecosystem to solve the "data desert" problem and enable meaningful evaluation against the true target: sophisticated, automated attackers.
-Finally, we outline a path toward true autonomy through the implementation of feedback loops, enabling systems to automatically generate intelligence for security operations centers and reconfigure themselves to adapt to the evolving threat landscape.
+Architecturally, we highlight the need for open-source, modular frameworks and research into efficient, locally-hosted (hence, privacy-preserving) models using fine-tuning for domain accuracy.
+We advocate for the creation of a dynamic adversarial research ecosystem to enable meaningful evaluation and iterative optimization of systems against the ideal target: sophisticated, automated attackers.
+Finally, we outline a path toward greater autonomy through the implementation of feedback loops, enabling systems to automatically generate intelligence for security operations centers (SOCs) and reconfigure themselves to adapt to the evolving threat landscape.